 With over 3,300 retailers including Amazon, Argos, John Lewis, ASOS, Booking.com, eBay, Boden, and M&S, do your online shopping through easyfundraising and everytime you make a purchase, the retailer sends us a free donation, at no extra cost to you!
 And to make it super easy, they have a mobile app and a donation widget reminder that you can add to your PC or laptop!

-Fairtrade and Geography are the subjects for our next deep learning week in school and St Andrew's School Association (SASA) will be supporting this, by funding exciting visits and visitors to the school.
+Sustainability and Health are the subjects for our next deep learning week in school and St Andrew's School Association (SASA) will be supporting this, by funding exciting visits and visitors to the school.

 There is no statutory requirement for schools to have a library and as such no government funding.
 St. Andrew’s believes that encouraging children to read widely from an early age will provide a major boost to improving literacy levels, which is a key educational objective.
 Our library has a key part to play in this.

 SASA are delighted to have received a Tesco’s Bags of Help grant of £4000.
-With additional support from some of the University Colleges, SASA are able to fund the purchase of book storage trolleys, books, magazines as well as some much needed physical improvements to the library.
+With additional support from some of the University Colleges, SASA have funded the purchase of book storage trolleys, books, magazines as well as some much needed physical improvements to the library.

 SASA is also aware that the time will come when the current astro-turf and playground climbing equipment will need to be replaced, at large expense.
 We are therefore setting aside funds towards this each year, with the aim of easing fundraising pressures when the time comes.